 The regime, which replaces the Data Protection Act 1998, has implemented a number of changes in the legislation governing how businesses use and store data.

-There are a number of new requirements for firms and stricter penalties for those businesses which fail to adhere to them.
+There are a number of requirements for firms and stricter penalties for those businesses which fail to adhere to them.

 We can advise clients on:

-- How to prepare for the implementation of the GDPR
+- How to comply with the GDPR

 - How to undertake a data impact assessment